Bunmi-Arokoyu/HR-Analysis-SQL-PBI-/README.md

 # HR-Analysis-SQL-PBI-

-# Data Used
+Data Used
 Data - HR Data with over 22000 rows from the year 2000 to 2020.

-# Data Cleaning & Analysis - MySQL Workbench
+Data Cleaning & Analysis - MySQL Workbench

-# Data Visualization - PowerBI
+Data Visualization - PowerBI

-# Questions
+ Questions
-The following questions were explored  to gain indight into the HR data.
+The following questions were explored  to gain insight into the HR data.

 What is the gender breakdown of employees in the company?